zhehou/llm-isabelle/README.md

   --target-size-mb 200
 ```

-Practical considerations: On a Macbook Pro with M1 Pro, train 1 epoch with batch size 32 using about 6 shards for the bi-encoder,  and batch siez 16 using 1 shard for the cross-encoder, as the latter is much slower.
+Practical example: On a Macbook Pro with M1 Pro, train 1 epoch with batch size 32 using about 6 shards for the bi-encoder,  and batch siez 16 using 1 shard for the cross-encoder, as the latter is much slower.
 This is a good starter, and can train more when have time.
 ```bash
 # Train the bi-encoder first
 python -m prover.train_premises \